 Starting a new business can be both an exciting and daunting process.
-Many entrepreneurs love running their company, but typically do not enjoy attending to certain administrative or legal items that are essential to the long-term success of any business.
-Accordingly, it’s not uncommon for entrepreneurs to let important legal issues slide as they get caught up managing a number of other business issues that they view as more pressing.
-Unfortunately, legal mistakes can significantly set back start-ups and can even kill the business altogether.
+Many entrepreneurs love running their companies but typically do not enjoy attending to certain administrative or legal items essential to any business’s long-term success.
+Accordingly, it’s not uncommon for entrepreneurs to let important legal issues slide as they get caught up managing several other business issues that they view as more pressing.
+Unfortunately, legal mistakes can significantly set back start-ups and even kill the business altogether.

 Here are five common legal mistakes that all start-ups should seek to avoid.